usmanhameed2017/al-raad/README.md

 - Successfully designed neat and clean `About` and `Contact` pages.
 Faced layout issues where the contact form was overlapping with the navbar and footer on smaller screens.
 Resolved it by applying **media queries** and setting **min-height** to ensure proper spacing and responsiveness.

+📅 1st August, 2025

+- Completed Tafseer Section - Carefully implemented the full Tafseer section with attention to every edge case for a seamless user experience.

+- Created a dedicated Loader component and integrated it based on the loading state during API fetch to ensure a smooth UX.

+- Applied isLoading flag strategically around the fetchAllTafseers() call to control when the loader is shown and hidden.

+- Developed a modular server-side pagination component that receives paginated data via props from the parent.
+Configured it to handle navigation based on hasNextPage, hasPrevPage, and page values from the server response.

+- Ensured responsive layout and dynamic rendering of Tafseer cards using Framer Motion animations to improve UI feedback and appearance.

 ---

 ### ⚙ Setup Installation